anton-ptashnik/ps-nat3-resolver/README.md

 Cleanups the network, which includes the opposite: releasing a server and removing network config done by `up` command.
 Note it is the moment when you stop to pay for a server since the server is released now

 After doing `up` command check Internet connection on a console.
 Go to Settings->Network->Test connection, then after a few sec it should show NAT type 2.
 Multiplayer should work now, enjoy playing!

+## Recommendations

+- execute `down` command when have no plans to play

+You pay for a server the script reserves for you.
+Despite it is not expensive, 4$ per month, you can save by cleaning network setup when you are not going to play the next 5 days on instance.
+Just use `down` command and use `up` before playing the next time to setup network again

+- use wired connection

+For best network speed connect your console and a Linux machine to a router with cables.
+Wireless will also work but wired connection is usually faster